Minimum wage in the UK explained

 How to save money on the minimum wage

 If you’re earning the minimum wage or receiving a modest income, saving money can be challenging.
-However, you can make your money go further through a combination of budgeting, planning and careful spending.
+However, you can make your money go further through:

-Our website contains lots of ideas and financial inspiration to help you save money and keep more of what you earn.
-From budgeting advice to clever money-saving hacks, we’ll show you how it might still be possible to save money from your salary even if you’re on the minimum wage.
+From budgeting to money-saving, our website features articles that show how it might still be possible to save money from your salary even if you’re on minimum wage

-If you then find you’re able to save some of your wages, you could consider opening a savings account that would allow you to plan for your future and meet your savings goals.
-You’ll find a range of competitive savings accounts in our online marketplace including easy access savings accounts, notice accounts and fixed rate bonds.
+If you find you’re able to save some of your wages, you could consider opening a savings account that will allow you to plan for your future and meet your savings goals.
+Raisin UK makes it easy to find and compare competitive savings accounts all in one place, so you can make the most of every penny you manage to save.
+Whether you prefer easy access savings accounts, notice accounts, or fixed rate bonds, with Raisin UK, it’s easy to find an option that works for you - and it’s free to register.

 Save smarter with the Raisin UK newsletter!